Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: Mixed modulus-anomaly mediation

+where $n_\alpha$ and $q_\alpha$ are the modular weight and U$(1)_A$ charge of the corresponding field, respectively.
+From the fact that the superpotential is a holomorphic function of the U$(1)_A$ invariant combination of the GS modulus and $X$, the effective superpotential is found to be

-where $n_\alpha$ and $q_\alpha$ are the modular weight and U$(1)_A$ charge of the corresponding field, and $k_H$ is a constant of order unity associated with the hidden gaugino condensation yielding a non-perturbative superpotential term to stabilize $T$.
-The above shows that a positive $k_H$ of order unity can flip the sign of $\alpha$ in the effective theory, implying that U$(1)_A$ not only enlarges the possible range of modular weights, but also makes it possible to achieve a negative $\alpha$.
+for the constants $A_0$ and $A_1$ of order unity.
+Here, $k_H$ is a constant of order unity fixed by the U$(1)_A$ invariance.
+It is then straightforward to see that $\alpha$ is given by

+The above shows that a positive $k_H$ can flip the sign of $\alpha$, implying that U$(1)_A$ not only enlarges the possible range of modular weights, but also makes it possible to achieve a negative $\alpha$ in the moduli stabilization with $k k_1>0$.
 Meanwhile, the holomorphic Yukawa coupling changes as

 because it arises from the superpotential, $X^{n_{ijk}} \Phi_i \Phi_j \Phi_k$, where $n_{ijk} =-(q_i + q_j + q_k)/q_X$ should be a non-negative integer. $\epsilon\sim 0.1$ represents the VEV of $X$ relative to $M_{Pl}$.
 It is clear that a large Yukawa coupling $y_{ijk}$ of order unity apparently constrains the U$(1)_A$ charges to be $n_{ijk} = 0$ or $1$.\footnote{ In the case where $n_X=1$, one can assign flavor-dependent U$(1)_A$ charges, for which U$(1)_A$ can account for the hierarchical Yukawa couplings via the Froggatt-Nielsen mechanism~\cite{Froggatt:1978nt}. }